 The primary target audience is children between the ages of two to fifteen years old.
 They are curious about how the world works and love exploring their environment.
 These kids have high energy and always ask their parents ‘why’ things are the way they are.

 Childhood educators are also an important part of the museum.
 They are teachers and learners.
-They thrive working with young children and loves helping them develop their sense of independence in the world.
-These educators not only enjoy teaching, but also enjoy learning new curriculum to bring to the children.
+They thrive working with young children and love helping them develop their sense of independence in the world.
+These educators also enjoy bringing new types of curriculum to the children.

 Through my research, I was able to understand the current position of BCM and some discover key areas of weakness.